Acceleration calculator is a tool that helps you to find out how fast the speed of an object is changing. It can work in three ways, based on:

 In a circular motion (below picture on the left), where an object moves around the circumference of a circle, there is only the centripetal component.
-Object keeps its speed at a constant value like the Earth that has centripetal acceleration due to gravity of the Sun (in fact its speed changes a bit during a year - see orbital velocity calculator for more information).
+Object keeps its speed at a constant value like the Earth that has centripetal acceleration due to gravity of the Sun (in fact its speed changes a bit during a year - see orbital velocity calculator and orbital period calculator for more information).

 When there are both components, the object's trajectory looks like on the right picture.
 What happens if there is only tangential acceleration?
 This is a case of linear motion, for example, when you press a gas pedal in a car on a straight part of the freeway.
 And if you're a driver, our gas calculator might be of interest to you as well.
 It estimates the cost of car travel.
 You provide fuel economy, distance, gas price and you'll get the cost of the trip that you may even split with a few people.
 Traveling together is fun and beneficial!
 A group of talkative friends in your car will, e.g., prevent you from falling asleep.